The Measurement Trap: Evaluating Teaching Quality Without Damaging Real Learning

 • Commitment to ongoing professional development

-By integrating these dimensions, colleges can benefit a complete view of teaching excellence that displays both technique and consequences.
+By integrating these dimensions, schools can gain a comprehensive view of teaching excellence that displays both technique and consequences.

-Classroom Observation: The Most Powerful Yet Misused Tool
+Classroom Observation Frameworks: The Most Powerful — and Most Misused — Evaluation Tool

 Among all techniques of measuring teaching qualities in schools, classroom observation is one of the most broadly used, yet often misunderstood tools.
 When poorly implemented, observations can end up performative exercises in which instructors are pressured to “put on a show” rather than displaying authentic exercise.
 This reduces the value of the entire process and reinforces compliance and forceful discipline rather than growth.
 However, properly-designed classroom observation frameworks can remodel assessment into a significant developmental experience.